 Financial shares led the gainers on growing hopes the RBI will cut interest rates for the first time since April when it meets on January 29.

 Housing Development and Finance Corp rose 1.6 per cent, while ICICI Bank ended 1.3 per cent higher.

 India's Bajaj Auto rose 3.3 per cent, marking its all-time high close, after reporting 13 per cent growth in total sales in December 20.

 Shares of India's Bharat Heavy Electricals Ltd rose 2.3 per cent after the government imposed a 35 per cent safeguard duty on electrical insulators imported from China, in a bid to protect domestic manufacturers from cheaper shipments.

-Aurobindo Pharma rose 4.3 per cent, extending Tuesday's 2.14 per cent gain, after it said it has got final approvals from U.S. FDA for Rizatriptan Benzoate tablets and the product is ready for launch.
+Aurobindo Pharma rose 4.3 per cent, extending Tuesday's 2.14 per cent gain, after it said it has got final approvals from the US drug regulator for Rizatriptan Benzoate tablets and the product is ready for launch.

 However, among decliners, consumer stocks such as ITC fell as traders tracked a global 'risk-on' mood.